Lever House: Impact

-Critical reception
+Reception

+Contemporary

-In 1950, before construction even began, Architectural Forum described Lever House as "infinitely more spirited and dignified than any other commercial office building" in the city.
+In 1950, before construction began, Architectural Forum described Lever House as "infinitely more spirited and dignified than any other commercial office building" in the city.
 Upon its completion, the same journal wrote, "it is the shape of this building which is impressive, more even than the gleaming materials".
 New York Times architectural critic Aline B. Louchheim wrote that Lever House was "beautiful as well as functional".
 British art historian Nikolaus Pevsner told The New York Times shortly afterward, "The fact that such an extraordinary building was commissioned from a firm rather than an individual genius [...] is different from" continental Europe.
 Architectural Record wrote of the plaza: "In this aspect, the entire structure is thoughtful, pleasant, and a decided advance over the average speculative building."
+Fellow modernist architect Eero Saarinen said that Bunshaft "has created one of the finest buildings of our times".

+Although historian Carol Herselle Krinsky wrote that the building "received universal praise from architects, critics, and laymen" for its unusual style, not all of the initial commentary was positive.
+Luckman reflected in the Los Angeles Times that financiers had nicknamed it "Luckman's folly" during its construction, while Louchheim found the interiors and the penthouse offices unappealing.
+The architect Frank Lloyd Wright called Lever House a "box on sticks" in a 1952 speech at the Waldorf Astoria, and Edward P. Morgan said the same year that "a 10-year-old boy could have done better with a Meccano set".